Brad-1999/Used-phone-group-project/README.md

 ## Exploratory Data Analysis (EDA)

-The Exploratory Data Analysis (EDA) was performed in the `notebooks/(STAGE 5) FEATURE ENGINEERING_Chotot_com.ipynb` notebook to understand the data's characteristics, identify patterns, and formulate initial hypotheses.
+The Exploratory Data Analysis (EDA) was performed in the `notebooks/(STAGE 3.2 & 4) CLEANING DATA & VISUALIZATION_Chotot_com.ipynb` notebook to understand the data's characteristics, identify patterns, and formulate initial hypotheses.
 The EDA included:
 *  **Data type verification**: Checked the data types of the columns using `polars` and `pandas`.
 *  **Data distribution**: Verified the distributions of the numerical and categorical variables.
 *  **Missing values**: Verified the number of missing values for all columns.